-Let’s see, what is a yaniqueque and where did it come from?
-You know what? there seem to be a lot of theories and quite the disagreement.
-One popular theory is that it came from the British West Indies and it is a corruption of the name Johnny Cakes, a dish with which it shares very little in common.
+The most widely accepted theory is that it came from the British West Indies with Cocolo immigrants and that its name is a corruption of the name Johnny Cakes, a dish with which it shares very little in common.

-Other equally argued-for theories exists.
-But I am not a food historian and I am confortable accepting that the answers to these questions are not quite vital.
+Other equally argued-for theories exist.
+But I am not a food historian and I am comfortable accepting that the answers to these questions are not quite vital.

 - 2 cups of all-purpose flour